lizzyliu666/lizzyliu666.github.io/_pages/about.md

   font-weight:600;
   font-size:1.05em;
 ">
-🟦 <em>Currently on the academic job market for postdoctoral and tenure-track faculty positions.</em>
+<em>Currently on the academic job market for postdoctoral and tenure-track faculty positions!</em>
 </div>

+I am also a research associate at the Computational Affective and Social Cognition Lab at UT Austin, led by Prof. Desmond C. Ong (Psychology) and Prof. Jessy Li (CS).
+Before my doctoral study, I graduated from Peking University in 2021 with two B.S. degrees in Information Management and Economics.

 **Recent Updates**
 - 🖌️ **CSCW 2025** — attended the Doctoral Consortium, presented two papers, and met so many wonderful people!
 Nov, 2025